Shopify/mobile-buy-sdk-ios/README.md

 #### The `Node` protocol

-GraphQL defines a `Node` interface that declares an `id` field on any conforming type.
+GraphQL shema defines a `Node` interface that declares an `id` field on any conforming type.
 This makes it convenient to query for any object in the schema given only it's `id`.
 The concept is carried across to Buy SDK as well but requeries a cast to the correct type.
+Make sure that requested `Node` by query `id` argument value corresonds to the casted type otherwise it will crash the application.
 Given this query:

 ```swift
 let id    = GraphQL.ID(rawValue: "NkZmFzZGZhc")